Routing Out Childhood Obesity

 Society is awash with unhealthy options and opportunities, and we know this affects how healthy and active our children can be – but at the same time we must recognise that this puts the solution in our hands.
 We have created these environments: it remains in our power to change them.

-During the small window of time that young people travel to and from school every day, the street environment around them has a disproportionate effect on their diet and lifestyle.
 Building healthy food environments in the school and home are crucial, but these efforts can to some extent be compromised by the obesogenic world they experience between the school gates and the front door.
 With nine children in every year 6 class overweight or obese, childhood obesity in the UK poses a serious, yet fixable, public health challenge.

 Following the outcome of a mixed-method research project in partnership with, Guy’s and St Thomas’ Charity (GSTC), RSPH are making a range of calls to transform the street environment, particularly around schools, with the shared ambition that all children should have access to a healthy route home.